Self-service in DevOps and its impact on digital transformation

 Traditionally, the operations team was seen as the one responsible for automatic procedures.
 But by having developers weigh in on operational processes, you create a centralized operations team that reduces engineer wait time and instead allows them to test and iterate on new products that could ultimately boost your bottom line.

 Having an overview of your entire cloud environment will make it easier for your development and operations team to stay on the same page.
-Lucidchart Cloud Insights, for example, automatically generates cloud diagrams to ensure teams use accurate environment depictions during incident response.
+Lucidscale, for example, automatically generates cloud diagrams to ensure teams use accurate environment depictions during incident response.

 How to begin setting up self-service